 This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

-WordPress provides an easy-to-use, powerful and flexible CMS platform to publish information about your business online.
+WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

-Publishing content regularly can help grow your business presence online.
+Publishing content regularly can help drive more visitors to your website or blog.
 With WordPress, publishing your content online is as easy as 1-2-3:

 - Think …